marcelmazon/rosicrucian-literature/en/books/the-rosicrucian-philosophy-in-questions-and-answers-volume-2.md.md

 The use of this method is the solution to the mystery surrounding the early life and antecedents of such men as Count St. Germain, Cagliostro, etc. They were Adepts who stepped out of an environment when they had outgrown their usefulness into a new field.
 The bodies they had left behind bore no names, and no one suspected that the Spirit which had inhabited them had not taken the usual post-mortem course.

-[251]

 It is also a law in nature that no one can make a vehicle unless he has learned by evolution how to do it.
 Great and mighty as was the Cosmic Sun Spirit, Christ, He could not build a dense body, either in the womb, or by the magical method last described, for he never had the experience in the heaven life where the archetypes of bodies are built, nor has He gone through the actual experiences such as have been the lot of mankind for ages.
 Therefore, it was necessary that someone be chosen to build a body for Him.
 That honor and privilege fell to Joseph, Mary and Jesus, who furnished the dense body and cared for it during the years of growth until maturity had been reached, together with the vital body necessary to keep the dense instrument alive and to complete the link of the desire body of Christ.

 Thus, when properly understood, it is true that Jesus was born of a virgin and that the conception was immaculate.
 The mistake lies in confusing Jesus with Christ.
 Mark that the Angel Gabriel commanded that his name should be called Jesus.
 Christos means "anointed," and refers to an office, a function, and not to a person.
 Therefore, it is not until after the Baptism when he has been anointed with the Spirit that he is spoken of as Jesus Christ, or in English, the anointed Jesus.
 It is also a mistake to regard the birth of Jesus as unique.
 We have the word of Christ that the things which He did, shall we also do and greater.
 The Immaculate Conception, the Baptism (the christening or anointing), the period of service and ministry, the Cross and the Crown, will in their turn become personal experiences to every one among us, for we are all Christs-in-the-making and must sometime grow to the full stature of Divinity.

-[252]

-WHY THE JEWS KEEP THE SABBATH
+### <h3 id="question-77">Question No. 77: WHY THE JEWS KEEP THE SABBATH</h3>
-Question No. 77.

 The Rosicrucians teach that Christ is the Sun-spirit, and it seems therefore perfectly logical that we keep Sunday sacred to his worship in Christian lands. however, Jehovah is the ruler of the Moon.
 Why then were not the Jews taught to keep Monday holy instead of Saturn's day, which is now their Sabbath?

 Answer: There is an esoteric connection between Saturn, the Sun, and the Moon, which rule Saturday, Sunday, and Monday.
 The Sun and Saturn are ministers of life and death, and the Moon is, so to speak, the shuttle-cock on which mankind is constantly being thrown from one pole to another while the web of experience is being woven.
 The Moon's north Node, which we call the Dragon's Head, partakes of the nature of the life-giving Sun and ushers humanity into the period of physical activity.
 The South Node ushers us into the rest of death by the saturnine forces of the Dragon's Tail.
 In other words, both Saturn and the Moon are gates of entrance an exit from the invisible world, or Chaos, the Moon in a planetary capacity and Saturn in the cosmic sense.

-[253]

 When a great Creative Day of Manifestation is ushered in, time always begins with a Saturn Period, and at that time the life waves of Spirits which have been undergoing the subjective phase of evolution during the preceding Cosmic Night are ushered into active manifestation, and this takes place during the Saturn Revolution of every Period.
 In the smaller earth-sphere of our present activity when an Ego is ready for rebirth into terrestrial life the Moon marks the time of both conception and birth, thus taking over the saturnine function of ushering in evolving Egos from the dark Cosmic Night of death to the solar universe of life and light.
 There are, however, some Egos who do not evolve, but are stragglers upon the path of evolution.
 For them there comes a time when they are finally ejected to the Moon and are denied the opportunity and privilege of rebirth in the present evolutionary class.
 They then remain upon the Moon until the vehicles they have crystallized by lack of action are finally dissolved, and as they cannot go forward with the stream of evolution, there is only one other way open to them, viz., to gravitate back through the gate of Saturn into Chaos, or Cosmic Night, where they must await another opportunity of manifestation in a later life stream.

 Jehovah is not Ruler of the Jews to the exclusion of all other people.
 He is the Law-giver and Cosmic Lord of fecundation.
 Therefore, He has a special mission to perform for all pioneer people of any epoch or period where a great host of Spirits are to be furnished with vehicles of a new type.
-It is He who multiplies the pioneer people

-[254]

-abundantly, gives them the laws appropriate to their evolution and thus starts them upon a new period of development.
+It is He who multiplies the pioneer people abundantly, gives them the laws appropriate to their evolution and thus starts them upon a new period of development.
 If we remember this fact and also bear in mind that the first part of an epoch is saturnine, then we shall understand that although the original Semites who were the forbears of the Aryan race were multiplied as the sands on the seashore and given their laws by Jehovah, they were also living in the Saturn part of the Aryan epoch and therefore were logically taught to keep Saturn's day as a day of rest.

 The Bible says that the law was supreme until the advent of the great Sun Spirit.
 Christ started a new phase of evolution under the principle of love, and regeneration.
 This ended the regime of Jehovah and the sway of Saturn, not abruptly of course, for there is always an overlapping of the old and the new.
 However, from that time we, the pioneer Christian people, have entered upon the second, or Sun part of the Aryan Epoch, and are therefore now substituting the Sun's day for the day of Saturn, as a day of worship.